 - Introduction of the new model DRAINBOW (Working group Water, "blootstelling waterorganismen").
-Expected in 2017/2018.
-Aspects that will (or might) change as a result of the Working Group's progress: - spray drift differentiation for field crops (edge-of-field) based on minimum agronomic crop-free zone - introduction of spray drift matrix with spray drift reducing technologies (DRT) classes (for edge-of-field exposure assessment) instead of separate techniques/spray drift values; - implementation/further development of certification of spray drift reducing technologies into the mentioned classes - spray drift data tall fruit dormant and full leaf distinction based on BBCH code instead of fixed date. - introduction of emission route via drainage from adjacent field - Guidance for the input parameters for degradation in water - Some of the above aspects will also be affected by the project "Eénduidige voorschriften".
+Expected in 2019.
+Aspects that will (or might) change as a result of the Working Group's progress: - spray drift differentiation for field crops (edge-of-field) based on minimum agronomic crop-free zone - spray drift data tall fruit dormant and full leaf distinction based on BBCH code instead of fixed date - introduction of emission route via drainage from adjacent field - · Guidance for the input parameters for degradation in water - Some of the above aspects will also be affected by the project "Eénduidige voorschriften".
 The policy advice was finalised at the end of 2015.
 Up to date there is no clear effectuation of this advice.
-A management structure for the classification of individual techniques in DRT classes and the translation to label instructions is not fully developed yet.
-Ctgb will closely follow the developments and when feasible implement this.

-• Dust drift from seed treatments (not NL specific, see EU part of the Evaluation Manual for details)
+A number of the recommendations of this project is implemented as a result of the transition from individual techniques towards DRT classes, as effectuated in this Evaluation Manual version. - Dust drift from seed treatments (not NL specific, see EU part of the Evaluation Manual for details)